 The staggering costs of climate change are no longer speculative – they are unfolding with alarming frequency and drama.
 But it is the economic, political, and social implications of climate change that are starting to drive change.

-If the status quo is maintained, our climate will continue to spiral out of balance and the poorest among us, those least responsible for the climate crisis, will suffer the most.
-To stabilize our climate for the long term as we work to adapt to the new normal of cascading climate crises, we must ensure that equity, justice, and sustainability are key components of the new political and economic system we have to build.
+- Cultural Change – If the status quo is maintained, our climate will continue to spiral out of balance and the poorest among us, those least responsible for the climate crisis, will suffer the most.
 CSE is working with a particular focus on supporting and protecting the rights of Native Americans, future generations, and the communities on the front lines of the fossil fuel and timber extraction activity in tackling the climate challenge, with a geographic focus on the Pacific Northwest.